-GameCult is a distributed game studio building science-fantasy worlds, competitive experiments, fiction, and the kind of operational scaffolding that keeps ambitious projects from dissolving into vibes, private chats, and half-remembered promises.
+GameCult is a distributed game studio building science-fantasy worlds, competitive experiments, fiction, and the kind of operational scaffolding that keeps ambitious projects from dissolving into vibes, private chats, half-remembered promises, and the usual soft exploitation people are apparently expected to call collaboration.

 The homepage pitch and the studio pitch were always the same argument in two different outfits, so this page is now both: the front door, the manifesto, and the route into the rest of the mess.